 I know a woman, Madison, who has indicated in her online dating profile that she “must be able to maintain her opposite sex friendships,” and let’s just say she’s having a little trouble meeting a great new guy.
 I wondered if there was a connection between this profile statement and her difficulty, so I asked her about it.
 “Most of my opposite sex friends are exes,” she told me.
 “AHA!”
 I said.
 “You tell your potential new loves that you have ongoing relationships with your ex-loves and that you insist on seeing them?” she nodded, and in an instant I knew why this beautiful woman was batting .000 in the online big leagues.

-When I explained to her that many, many people don’t want their partner to maintain a relationship with ex lovers she was indignant, “Why do I want to end a great long-term friendship because I’ve started dating a new person who doesn’t like it?”
-I explained, “Can you see that a man doesn’t want you to go have dinner with someone whom you’ve seen naked?”
+When I explained to her that many, many people don’t want their partner to maintain a relationship with ex loves she was indignant, “Why do I want to end a great long-term friendship because I’ve started dating a new person who doesn’t like it?”
+I explained, “Can you see that a man doesn’t want you to go have dinner with someone whom you’ve shared some intimacy with?”
 “But NOW WE’RE JUST FRIENDS!” she yelled.
 “HOW MANY MEN ARE WE TALKING ABOUT?!”
 I yelled back.
 “IT’S ONLY SIX.
-WHATS THE BIG DEAL?”
+WHAT’S THE BIG DEAL?”
 My jaw hit the floor.
-She wants to maintain close friendships with SIX ex-lovers?
+She wants to maintain close friendships with SIX ex-partners?
 What person is going to be okay with that?